ByteProject/Puny-BuildTools/README.md

 # The Puny BuildTools

 Welcome brave adventurer!
 If you're still into classic 8-bit / 16-bit home computers and Infocom style adventure games you may want to rest here for a while.
 The Puny BuildTools provide a command-line interface to [PunyInform](https://github.com/johanberntsson/PunyInform), a lightweight but powerful [Inform 6](https://github.com/DavidKinder/Inform6) library, optimized to perform well on old hardware.
 The Puny BuildTools assist interactive fiction authors as a project management solution for Infocom Z-machine games.
-They make the whole process of development fast, streamlined and accessible, from structuring your project to compilation, testing, building disk images for retro systems, converting images to pixel art compatible with classic targets and bundling your releases for distribution.
+They make the whole process of development fast, streamlined and accessible, from structuring your project to compilation, testing, building disk images for retro systems, converting pixel artworks to loading screens compatible with classic targets and bundling your releases for distribution.

 ## Current version